Forearm tendonitis is inflammation of the tendons of the forearm. The forearm is the part of your arm between the wrist and elbow.

 Certain habits, such as smoking, and foods can also increase inflammation.
 Inflammation-causing foods include:

 - refined carbohydrates, like white bread or pasta

 - processed snack foods like chips, candy, and chocolate

 Following a well-balanced, nutritious diet may improve your recovery.

-Follow the safety precautions for specific activities, work, or sports to prevent forearm tendonitis from accidental injury.
+Follow the safety precautions for specific activities, work, or sports to prevent forearm tendonitis from occurring.

-Forearm tendonitis is a common condition that often resolves following a few weeks of rest and basic care.
+Forearm tendonitis is a common condition.
+It often resolves following a few weeks of rest and basic care.
 Severe or long-term cases of tendonitis can be disabling and take months of medical treatment and therapy to fully recover from.

 The best way to treat forearm tendonitis is:

 Surgery may be needed if other methods to treat the condition fail, or if you have significant damage to the tendon.
 Talk to your doctor about any concerns.